A structural optimization algorithm with stochastic forces and stresses: Motivation

 \section{Motivation}

 Geometry optimization is the procedure to locate the structure with energy or free-energy minimum in a solid or molecular system given the atomic compositions.
 Such a local or global minimum state is usually a naturally existing structure under common or extreme conditions.
-Geometry optimization is an essential ingredient in materials discovery and design.
-Structural search and geometry optimization have important applications from quantum materials to catalysis to protein folding to drug design, covering wide-ranging areas including condensed matter physics, materials science, chemistry, biology, etc. The problems involved are fundamental, connecting applied mathematics, algorithms, and computing with quantum chemistry and physics.
+As an essential ingredient in materials discovery and design, structural search and geometry optimization have important applications from quantum materials to catalysis to protein folding to drug design, covering wide-ranging areas including condensed matter physics, materials science, chemistry, biology, etc. The problems involved are fundamental, connecting applied mathematics, algorithms, and computing with quantum chemistry and physics.
 With the rapid advent of computational methods and computing platforms, they have become a growing component of the scientific research repertoire, complementing and in some cases supplementing experimental efforts.

 The vast majority of geometry optimization efforts to date have been performed with an effective ion-ion potential (force fields) \cite{Frenkel_FF_2007,Leach_FF_2001}, or \textit{ab initio} molecular dynamics based on density-functional theory (DFT) \cite{Hohenberg_PR_1964,Jones_RMP_2015,Becke_JCP_2014,Burke_JCP_2012}.
 Force fields are obtained empirically from experimental data, or derived from DFT calculations at fixed structures, or learned from combinations of theoretical or experimental data.
 Geometry optimization using force fields is computationally low-cost and convenient, and allows a variety of realistic calculations to be performed.
 The development of \textit{ab initio} molecular dynamics \cite{CarParrinello_PRL_1985} signaled a fundamental step forward in accuracy and predictive power, where the interatomic forces are obtained more accurately from DFT on the fly, allowing the structural optimization to better capture the underlying quantum mechanical nature.
-With either force fields or \textit{ab initio} DFT, the total energy and forces can be obtained deterministically.
-As an optimization problem, the gradients involved typically have no noise, and a well tested set of optimization procedures have been developed and applied.
+With either force fields or \textit{ab initio} DFT, the total energy and forces can be obtained deterministically without any statistical noise, and a well tested set of optimization procedures have been developed and applied.